 Note- Not everyone is the same in their life.
 You should do investment planning based on the phase of your life and what suits you the most!

-3. Insurance planning
+3. Insurance Planning

-This is the most important topic which we talk about in financial planning. we have seen often people mix insurance with investment and they end up buying Insurance products thinking those insurance products will give them excellent returns over the long term.
+This is the most important topic that we talk about in financial planning. we have seen often people mix insurance with investment and they end up buying Insurance products thinking those insurance products will give them excellent returns over the long term.